SUNY Downstate Medical Center

 Dr. Kevin C. Greenidge began his tenure as chairman on January 15, 1996, as the eighth professor and chairman of the department.
 At the time of his recruitment, he was highly enthusiastic about the opportunity to develop a center of excellence in ophthalmic care in Brooklyn.
 Building on the foundation established by past chairs of the division and department, Dr. Greenidge added components to each of the affiliated teaching hospitals.
 The six teaching hospitals include Kings County Hospital Center, University Hospital of Brooklyn, Coney Island Hospital, the Brooklyn Veterans Administration Medical Center, Kingsbrook Jewish Medical Center, Brookdale University Hospital Center and the Long Island College Hospital.
 Currently each of these facilities offers subspecialty clinics managed by fellowship-trained ophthalmologists in pediatrics, glaucoma, cornea, retina, neuro-ophthalmology and oculoplastics.
 All of the clinic and surgical sessions are supervised directly by faculty.

-Dr. Douglas Lazzaro began chairing the department August 2005 as Interim Chairman and was appointed permanent Chairman in 2007.
-Dr. Lazzaro is responsible for the complete upgrade of all diagnostic equipment at SUNY Downstate Ophthalmology's outpatient facility.
-We now offer the latest imaging techniques in all of New York to aid in the management of the most complicated cases that present to ophthalmologists.
+Dr. Douglas Lazzaro began chairing the department in August 2005 as Interim Chairman and was appointed permanent Chairman in 2007.
+He remained at the helm of the Department until May 2017.
+Dr. Lazzaro was responsible for the complete upgrade of all diagnostic equipment at SUNY Downstate Ophthalmology's outpatient facilities.
+As a result of his efforts we now offer the latest imaging and other diagnostic techniques to aid in the management of the most complicated cases that present to ophthalmologists.